Zero trust networking startup Elisity raises $26M

 “Distributed enterprises need agile security for their remote workforce.
 But converged cloud security approaches don’t take into consideration the unmanaged or managed devices employees are using, often without any visibility from IT or security.
 The industry most go beyond edge security, it must go beyond … identity and access management,” Winebrenner added.
 “The better approach is the integration of all these things into security that gets closest to the asset or user and understands the context of behavioral changes.”

-Milpitas, California-based Elisity’s latest funding round brings the company’s total raised to over $33 million to date.
+Milpitas, California-based Elisity’s latest funding round, a series A, brings the company’s total raised to over $33 million to date.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: